BenBroide/react-medals/README.md

-The GET call is via axios, the fetch is not considered best practice in production.
-Although, for these task requirements, fetch would have worked just fine.
+The GET call is via axios since fetch is not considered best practice in production.
+Although for these task requirements fetch would have worked just fine.

-The AWS URL returns a CORS errors on my mac, but not my PC.
+The AWS URL returns a CORS error on my mac but not my PC.
 I placed a URL to the JSON on a different AWS bucket with the correct headers.

 Boilerplate: [create react app](https://github.com/facebook/create-react-app)